CARE & MAINTENANCE

 CARING FOR ENAMEL

-Store your watch (or bezel with enamel) in a place away from direct sunlight.
+Store your watch (or decorative ring with enamel) in a place away from direct sunlight.

 CARING FOR GOLD VERMEIL

 Vermeil is a precious beautiful metal and may require cleaning from time to time.
 You can clean gold vermeil by washing the jewelry in warm soapy water.
 Use lukewarm water (not hot, as it can crack some stones) and a couple of drops of non-film leaving dish soap (not antibacterial).
 Use a soft toothbrush to get into tight places.
 Rinse and dry with a soft polishing cloth immediately to avoid mineral residue from the water.